internetAaron/internetAaron/README.md

 - I can be uncomfortable with unconventional situations.
 I can be quick to see what could go wrong.
 If you see me doing this ask me about the positives of this different approach.
 I almost always have strong opinions loosely held.
 - ESTJ have strong convictions about what is right, wrong, and socially acceptable.
 If you notice me making a quick judgement ask why I'm feeling that way.
 - ESTJ can get so caught up in meeting others’ expectations that they fail to address their own needs.
-Asking me what my expectations or goals are is a good way for me to put my focus on myself.
+Asking me what my expectations or goals are is a good way for me to put my focus on myself and my expectations.

 # Values that are Important to Me